 The album was never issued on CD and so there was never any reason for the record company to promote the singer ever again.
 Its sad, but true(sorry Metallica) one great new wave rock record and then it was all over.
 We won’t get into why she disappeared because we really don’t know.
 There are many rumors, but we won’t speculate.
 What we will talk about is how great the record was and why you should take a listen to her music.

-If one wanted to define the epitome of what new wave sounded like, than the song “Love On The Phone,” would be the choice pick.
-It was a song that featured a punk/new wave vocal sound and raucous guitar line that screamed NEW WAVE.
+If one wanted to define the epitome of what new wave sounded like, then the song “Love On The Phone,” would be the choice pick.
+It was a song that featured a punk/new wave vocal sound and a raucous guitar line that screamed NEW WAVE.
 Suzanne Fellini’s vocals on the track oozed all that we loved about new wave, the chirpy almost robot like voice, infused with a silly yet somewhat sexual vocal inflection that was undeniably addictive.
-Long before cell phones, and personnel computers, people used to actually talk to each other on the telephone.
+Long before cell phones, and personal computers, people used to actually talk to each other on the telephone.
 Suzanne Fellini’s hit is a reminder. and a view into old pre-technology rituals.
-If you have never heard the song, below is lip synced version off the record from the only known televised performance available.
+If you have never heard the song, below is lip lip-synced version from the record from the only known televised performance available.

 While the album was never released on CD and the vinyl record has been out of print for close to forty years, the good news is that the album is available as a digital download from Casablanca Records on the Band Camp website for only seven dollars.
 If interested, use the link below to take you to the download site.

 Use of Album cover art is protected under the United States Office of Copyright Fair Use Doctrine Section 107 of the Copyright Act that protects the authors right to show the art that is being critiqued in the article in relation to the album review.

 In 1980 Suzanne Fellini Released Love On The Phone Then Disappeared article published on Classic RockHistory.com© 2023